 The wheels must be in the direction of straight-line movement.

-If there is no special ruler, you can measure the difference in distances between the wheels using a 1.5 m long rack and a caliper depth gauge.
+If there is no special ruler, you can measure the difference in distances between the wheels using a 1.5 m long rod and a caliper depth gauge.

-For greater accuracy, we mark with chalk the places between which the distance was measured.
+For greater accuracy, mark with chalk the places on the tires between which the distance was measured.

-Roll the car forward so that the wheels rotate 180° and repeat the measurement between the points, but now behind the wheel axis.
+Roll the car forward so that the wheels rotate 180° and repeat the measurement between the points, but now behind the wheel axle.

-If the toe-in value differs from the norm, then use two “17” keys to loosen the tightening of both clamps across permanent steering rod.
+If the toe-in value differs from the norm, then use two 17mm wrenches to loosen the tightening of both clamps of the transverse steering rod.

-By rotating the rod, we set the amount of toe.
-If the rod does not turn, treat the threads of the tips with penetrating liquid
+By rotating the rod, set the amount of toe.
+If the rod does not turn, treat the threads of the tie rod ends with penetrating fluid

 Check the amount of toe-in and, if necessary, repeat the adjustment.